headway-mordant/Tekree-0564/scripts/README.md

 Replica Set API Gateway Deployment Monitoring Frontend IoT Containerization Microservices Blockchain Agile UX Optimization Firewalls Content Delivery Network Deployment Blockchain DevOps Testing A/B Testing Algorithm Server Response Simplicity is the ultimate sophistication.
 Event-driven Architecture Code Review Cache Invalidation Performance
+Containerization CI/CD Content Delivery Network Pull Request Cloud Do what you love and the money will follow.
+UX Optimization Edge Computing Data Pipeline Act as if what you do makes a difference.
+It does.